About design-build | Information for industry |

 View the draft list of projects currently under consideration for design-build procurement.
 This is the list from which WisDOT expects to select the first design-build projects.
 The list is not final, and will continue to evolve as projects are evaluated.

-Second round of Virtual workshops took place February 18, 2021, and were free to attend.
+View second round of Virtual workshops took place Feb.
+18, 2021.

 Design-build project timeline